parth-07/GSoC-2021-Project-Report/README.md

 ## Conclusion

 I was able to complete almost all of the goals I stated in my GSoC proposal.
 I want to thank my mentors for helping me in making this possible.
-I will continue contributing to the project since it aligns well with my area of interest.
+I will continue contributing to the project since it aligns well with my area of interest and there's so many more interesting things that I want to implement in clad.

 Overall, participating in Google Summer of Code was an amazing experience for me.
 I improved my knowledge of clang and llvm, learned a lot about open source culture, writing good quality codes and managing my time better.